opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_II.md

 ## First look at NiFi

-When the system is running, open NiFi on <http://idol-docker-host:8001/nifi/>.
+When the system is running, open NiFi on <http://idol-docker-host:8080/idol-nifi/nifi/> (via the reverse proxy).

 ![nifi-basic-idol-group](./figs/nifi-basic-idol-group.png)